MEB Financial Aid

 Students generally obtain RAships support during the three summer months.
 TAships are limited during this period.
 Students should make arrangements with a faculty advisor during their first year to provide for this.
 This arrangement is usually not a problem.

 The university offers several awards open to all departments.
-The department nominates exceptional candidates for the College Merit Fellowships and Provost's Fellowships, the university's most prestigious award.
-These awards carry additional stipends and, in some cases, funding of research-oriented travel and supplies.
+The department nominates exceptional candidates for these awards, which carry additional stipends and, in some cases, funding of research-oriented travel and supplies.

 In addition, Sustainable Cities Program (SCP) is a cross-disciplinary university-wide program offering fellowship opportunities for doctoral students.
 A number of biological sciences faculty participate in the program, which involves public policy, technology and the environment, and has a strong marine ecology thread within its research projects.